 Frequently Asked Questions

 Your doctor or prescriber will discuss the proper dosage with you prior to beginning Trimix.
 There is no standard dosage, but rather a typical dosage range.
-Most prescribers will start new patients out with 15 to 25 units (15 to 25 mcg) per dose.
+Most prescribers will start new patients out with 5 to 20 units (5 to 20 mcg) per dose.
 This will then be increased by 5 units at a time in each subsequent administration, up to around 50 units as the typical upper limit.
-You should always follow the dosage and increment plan and guidelines provided by your prescriber, and aim to use the lowest effective dose to achieve your desired results.
+You should always follow the dosage and increment plan and guidelines provided by your prescriber and aim to use the lowest effective dose to achieve your desired results.
 This will help to minimize the potential for Trimix injection side effects.

 Trimix is a very powerful medication.
-If it is misused, such as if too much is taken or it is injected in the wrong place, there can be significant negative consequences.
+If it is misused, such as if too much is injected or it is injected in the wrong place, there can be significant negative consequences.
 As such, a prescription is required.
 This helps ensure proper administration, dosing, and precautions are observed to minimize Trimix injection side effects and negative outcomes.
 It is also not meant as a first-line treatment for ED, but for those men who have tried unsuccessfully to achieve satisfactory results with oral ED medications.
-However, it’s easy to get a prescription for Trimix when you have a telemedicine consultation at Invigor Medical, and have the Trimix shipped right to your home.
+However, it’s easy to buy Trimix through Invigor Medical and have the Trimix shipped right to your home.

-Several decades of real-world experience, along with dozens of studies have shown that Trimix can be extremely effective at restoring satisfactory erectile function in most men.
-Some studies have even found that all participants reported satisfactory results, despite mixed or no results from oral ED medications.
+Several decades of real-world experience, along with dozens of studies, have shown that Trimix can be extremely effective at restoring satisfactory erectile function in most men.
+Some studies have found that all participants reported satisfactory results, despite mixed or no results from oral ED medications.
 Others have found lower rates of reported satisfaction, but still significantly more than with oral ED medications.
-Most studies agree the range of efficacy is around 80 to 95% satisfied study participants, and the same holds true anecdotally in the real world.
+Most studies agree the range of efficacy is around 80 to 95% satisfied study participants, and the same holds true anecdotally in clinical practice.